CrestfallenLARP/cfldangerden/content/en/outskirts/modules/traveling_salesman/roles/van_mullins.md

 ---
-title: Alfonse
+title: Van Mullins
 layout: role

-Backstory: He's a manger not a go-getter type of guy.
-He is a superstitious sort.
-He is very protective of his family but he will chose the guild over his family when push comes to shove.
-Intelligence: High he is a shrewd businessman
+Backstory: He's a member of the Shadow Brand.
+He is going to try to tank the economy.
 props: Gunbelt, Firearm, western style clothes
 type: Human
 body: 10